jpmintz01/oTree/README.md

 - The experiment apps are set to dev version - participant will see something different.

 To do before experiment:
+- control participant win/lose ratio or score by "faking it" vs controlling adversary's choices?
 - Make results pages better
 - add who participant is playing AGAINST to the wait pages
 - fix participant player number in RPS